-I realize that as our country continues to teeter on the fiscal cliff at the national level, many of our citizens would prefer that we hold the line on City expenditures in order to eliminate any property tax or utility rate increases.
-Meeting these expectations will be particularly challenging in FY 2013/14 because of a number of unfunded mandates as well as the responsibility to fund the recently voter-approved bond issue.
-Fortunately, because of the outstanding effort by our City staff, we have absorbed many of these increases and are able to present a budget for FY 2013/14 that reflects a property tax rate that is less than was originally expected.
+As financial uncertainty continues at the national level, many of our citizens would prefer that we hold the line on City expenditures in order to eliminate any property tax or utility rate increases.
+Meeting these expectations will be particularly challenging in FY 2013/14 because of a number of unfunded mandates as well as the responsibility to fund the recently voter-approved bond issue for the renovation and addition to the Library.
+Fortunately, because of the outstanding effort by our City staff, we have absorbed many of these unavoidable increases and were able to adopt a budget for FY 2013/14 that reflects a property tax rate that is less than was originally expected.

-In addition, you will note from the attached budget document that the need to repair or replace our deteriorated utility infrastructure, as well as meet federal and state environmental regulations, have influenced the need for user fee increases in two (Water and Sanitary Sewer) of our five utilities for FY 2013/14.
+In addition, the need to repair or replace our deteriorated utility infrastructure and meet federal and state environmental regulations have influenced the need for user fee increases in two (Water and Sanitary Sewer) of our five utilities for FY 2013/14.

-I have attempted to summarize below the major highlights reflected in the attached budget which will total \$206,272,897 in FY 2013/14.
+I have attempted to summarize below the major highlights reflected in the adopted budget which will total \$206,330,597 in FY 2013/14.